TDdotCom/TDdotCom/README.md

 - 👋 Hi, I’m THABANG DUNCAN MASINGA
 - 👀 I’m interested in to become a developer
-- 🌱 I’m currently learning java done lot of topic now my project are build using restful api(Jersey)
+- 🌱 I’m currently learning java restful api(Jersey)
 - 💞️ I’m looking for a job where i can learn from experience developers
 - 📫 How to reach me ...phone: 0658581437, email: tshegoduncan5@gmail.com, whatsapp:0727144876
 - ⚡ Fun fact: ...every expert was once a beginner.